Wyliodrin/wyliodrin-server/README.md

-WTalk - Communication between boards and clients
+WTalk - Communication between boards and clients via XMPP server
 =========

 WTalk is a light memory-safe C client that allows boards to communicate with clients.